 With Amazon’s ever-increasing gross merchandise volume (GMV), it has become more attractive for bad actors to join and game the system in recent years.
 Stories about fake reviews, counterfeit products and listing hijackings have raised the attention of the public.
 These developments worsen the shopping experience for end consumers and can eventually erode trust with end consumers which is why Amazon is eager to take fast and effective countermeasures.

-Some of the countermeasures have been quite effective on an individual basis (e.g. the ban of incentivized reviews) but is seems that Amazon is planning to put their “brand registry” program at the core of its initiative to ensure a high quality shopping experience for end consumers.
+Some of the countermeasures have been quite effective on an individual basis (e.g. the ban of incentivized reviews) but it seems that Amazon is planning to put their “brand registry” program at the core of its initiative to ensure a high-quality shopping experience for end consumers.
 Essentially, the brand registry program gives more control to brands over the representation of their products and facilitates finding and reporting violations (e.g. brands will be able to remove fake or unauthorized sellers by searching for imitated logos and trademarks).
 With this additional control, brands can ensure a good shopping experience for their clients which will help to maintain the overall great shopping experience for consumers on Amazon.

 After investing heavily into brand registry and adding a range of functionalities, Amazon has been promoting brand registry trying to get everyone that is eligible to sign up for the program (disclaimer: Sellics has worked together with the Brand Registry team in the past to promote brand registry to our users.
 We think that Brand Registry is a great program with a lot of relevant functionalities that comes at no extra cost).

 It could be, that the most recent PO outage was another attempt to push more brands into brand registry.
 As outlined above, some of the vendors that were affected by the PO pause received a message that they have 60 days to sign up for brand registry if they want to continue receiving POs thereafter.
-The message also states that if the Vendor cannot sign up for brand registry (because they are in fact not a brand but merely a reseller/distributor), they should move over the the seller side.
+The message also states that if the Vendor cannot sign up for brand registry (because they are in fact not a brand but merely a reseller/distributor), they should move over to the seller side.

 In conclusion, the PO outage could indicate that Amazon wants to push all brands into brand registry and only wants to work with registered brands in the Vendor program while all selling partners without brand registry should sell via the Seller program.
 While this could be primarily be driven by a desire to ensure a great shopping experience for consumers, it could be that there are further motivations behind this move (see theory 3 below).